 Recently, a class of more exotic forms of emergent electrodynamics proposed as effective theories for spin liquid phases \cite{XuPRB06,PretkoPRB16,Rasmussen2016arXiv,PretkoPRB17} has attracted considerable attention.
-As a generalization of Maxwell electrodynamics, it features electric and guage fields in the form of rank-2 (R2), or higher-rank, symmetry tensors.
-The correspondingly modified charge conservation laws result in some unexpected, exciting properties.
+As a generalization of Maxwell electrodynamics, it features electric and gauge fields in the form of rank-2 (R2), or generally higher-rank, symmetry tensors.
+The correspondingly modified Gauss's conservation laws result in some unexpected, exciting properties.
 The electric charge excitations dubbed \textit{fractons} are intrinsically constrained from moving in the system, and foreshadow a new class of gapped fracton quantum liquid order beyond topological order \cite{chamon05-PRL94,shannon04-PRB69,HaahPRA11,VijayPRB15,VijayPRB2016,BulmashPRB2018,MaPRB2018,Nandkishore2018arXiv,SlaglePRB17,GaborPRB17,SchmitzPRB2018,KubicaArXiv18}.
 The rank-2 U(1) (R2-U1) theories are also shown to be akin to gravity \cite{XuPRB06,Benton2016NatComm,PretkoPRD16,Yan2018arXiv}, and related to new phases of matter featuring dipole conserving dynamics \cite{PretkoPRL18, gromov19,you2020fracton,zhou2021fractal,YZYou2021PhysRevB}.
-However, these remarkable properties come with cost: the central ingredient -- local constraints applied to tensors -- is in a more complex form than the traditional Gauss's law of Maxwell electromagnetism.
-To enforce these constraints, complicated interactions are a necessity in many prototypical fracton models \cite{chamon05-PRL94,XuPRB06,XuPhysRevD2010,XuPhysRevB2007,Rasmussen2016arXiv,HaahPRA11,VijayPRB15,VijayPRB2016}, while experimental proposals remain scarce \cite{SlaglePRB17,GaborPRL17,You2018arXiv}.
-Therefore, concrete design for experimental realization of R2-U1 phases -- a crucial step for future development of this field -- remains to be a significant challenge.
+However, these remarkable properties come with a cost: the central ingredient -- local constraints applied to tensors -- is in a more complex form than the traditional Gauss's law of Maxwell electromagnetism.
+To enforce these constraints, complicated multi-body interactions are required in many prototypical fracton models \cite{chamon05-PRL94,XuPRB06,XuPhysRevD2010,XuPhysRevB2007,Rasmussen2016arXiv,HaahPRA11,VijayPRB15,VijayPRB2016}, while experimental proposals remain scarce \cite{SlaglePRB17,GaborPRL17,You2018arXiv}.
+Therefore, concrete designs for experimental realizations of R2-U1 phases pose a significant challenge, and overcoming this difficulty would constitute a crucial step for future development of the field.